wzao1515/w6113.github.io/exreviews_14.md

 		disks for local disk storage, River for distributed communication/scheduling.

+#### How

+Recall that the point of this role is not to summarize every technical part of the paper.
+It is to **prioritize** and identify the most important technical ideas used to achieve the paper's contributions?
+Some are a matter of applying prior solutions, and some are trick and crucial to the system.
+Identify and describe the crucial ones.

+For example, the following review summarizes each part of the paper as sentences.
+Although it does do a good job of listing a number of facts from the paper, it is better to pick specific points and go into more depth about **why** they are important technical details (e.g., whot could go wrong if they get the detail incorrect).

+        The dependencies between RDDs can be wide or narrow.
+The narrow dependency is pipelined in each stage container, while the wide ones are materialized on the nodes holding parent partitions.
+For the interpreter, the two modifications on Spark are 1. to let worker nodes fetch classes over HTTP, and 2. to allow the code generation process to reference the instance of object directly.
+The memory management consists of three parts: the in-memory storage as Java objects, in-memory storage as serialized data, and on-disk storage.
+They also use LRU policy on RDDs to manage memory.

 #### Haters

 This is on point, and gets to the heart of the matter.
 But why are there such vast overheads?
 Is it inherent in their approach, or an artifact of the implementation?